-The fire that exists and burns in this world we live in is 1/70th of the severity and intensity of the Hellfire in the hereafter.
-The Fire kindled by the Almighty will burn the skin of its inhabitants and every time their skin gets roasted; their skin will melt to their feet and God will replace their burnt skin with a new one to be burnt again and the process will keep on repeating so they may taste the punishment.
-Other forms of punishment include super-heated scalding burring oil which will be poured on their heads which will melt away and liquefy their internal organs.
-The inhabitants of the Hellfire will be by chains and shackles which will be tied around their necks and feet.
+The Fire that exists and burns in this world we live in is 1/70th of the severity and intensity of the Hellfire in the Hereafter.
+The Fire kindled by the Almighty will burn the skin of its inhabitants and every time their skin gets roasted; their skin will melt to their feet and God the Almighty will replace their burnt skin with a new one to be burnt again and the process will keep on repeating so they may taste the punishment.
+Other forms of punishment include super-heated scalding burring oil which will be poured on their heads in which will melt away and liquefy their internal organs.
+The inhabitants of the Hellfire will be in chains and shackles which will be tied around their necks and feet.

 “Indeed, We have prepared for the disbelievers chains and shackles and a blaze” (Quran 76:4)

-The clothing in the Hellfire will be garments of fire tailored for them with copper so they will boil inside of it.
+The clothing in the Hellfire will be garments of Fire tailored for them with copper so they will boil inside.

-Amongst the food of the dwellers of the hellfire is the tree of Zaqqum located in the lowest level of hell.
+Amongst the food of the dwellers of the Hellfire is the tree of Zaqqum in the lowest level of Hell.
 Its branches are described like heads of devils.
 Its vicious fruits severely burn the insides of a sinner’s stomach.
-If a drop of its juice lands on Earth it would poison the whole Earth and everything it contains.
+If a drop of its juice lands on Earth, it will poison the whole Earth and everything it contains.

 God the Almighty, the Most Merciful, the Most Compassionate, did not create the Hellfire to just throw people in it nor does he want to.
-In fact, God asks a rhetorical question in his Book stating:
+In fact, God asks a rhetorical question in the Holy Koran stating:

-God is not going to get anything from punishing anyone and he wants reasons not do it.
-In fact, God states in Holy Quran that He created mankind and jinn to worship Him, glorify Him, and exalt Him, as He is the Only One worthy of worship, and he states in another verse, from his end, He created mankind so that He can show them His Mercy:
+God will get nothing from punishing anyone and he wants reasons not do it.
+In fact, God states in Holy Quran that He created mankind and Jinn to worship Him, glorify Him, and exalt Him, as He is the Only One worthy of worship, and he states in another verse, from his end, He created mankind so He can show them His Mercy:

 “Except whom your Lord has given mercy, and for that He created them….”
 (Quran 11:119)

 Why would God want to punish an individual when He created him or her with love and mercy in the first place?
-God wants to warn his servants about hell now, so one can fix themselves and avoid it to their best of ability.
-It is best to be informed about the Hellfire now and to recognize its severity, harshness, and how gruesome its punishment is in detail then it is to come across it in the Hereafter unprepared and not knowing of it.
-That in itself is a huge Mercy as God could have chosen not to warn one beforehand of the consequences of his or her actions.
+God wants to warn his servants about Hell now, so one can fix themselves and avoid it to their best of ability.
+It is best to be informed about the Hellfire now and to recognize its severity, harshness, and how gruesome its punishment is in detail then it is to come across it in the Hereafter unprepared and not knowing.
+That is a Mercy as God the Almighty could have chosen not to warn one beforehand of the consequences of one’s actions.

 While God is All-Merciful, He is Also All-Just.
 He states in the Quran:

-If one commits murder or oppresses an individual, God may punish that person to be just to the person killed or oppressed or to be just to the family member of the one killed or oppressed.
-God states every soul shall receive their full compensation for the good and evil deeds they committed on the Day of Judgement.
+If one commits murder or oppresses an individual, God may punish that person to serve justice to the person killed or oppressed or to serve justice to the family members.
+God states every soul shall receive their full compensation for the good and evil deeds they commit on the Day of Judgement.

-Additionally, if God allows the oppressors to oppress without punishing them, it would encourage more people to oppress and to commit evil which would spread corruption even further.
-The fear of punishment indeed prevents some people from committing evil.
+If God allows the oppressors to oppress without punishing them, it would encourage people to oppress and to commit evil which would spread corruption even further.
+The fear of punishment prevents some people from committing evil.
 God has also stated he will surely forgive any soul that repents from their sin as He is Extremely Forgiving and Extremely Loving.

-There are certain individuals that want to blame God for going to hell because they do not want to fix their act, face reality, or be held accountable for their actions.
-It’s important to realize, whether one accepts or believes in God and the Hellfire or not, it does not change the reality that God and the Hellfire do indeed exist, and one will soon find out.
+There are certain individuals that want to blame God for Hell because they do not want to fix their act, face reality, or be held accountable for their actions.
+It’s important to realize, whether you believe and accept in God and the Hellfire or not, it will not change the reality that God and the Hellfire do exist, and you will soon find out.